Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 In the following list of Distribution Requirements, a “course” refers to a four-credit course taken at Lycoming, any appropriate combination of fractional unit courses taken at Lycoming which accumulate to four credits, any appropriate course which is taken by cross-registration, any appropriate course which is part of an approved off-campus program (such as those listed in the catalog sections titled COOPERATIVE PROGRAMS, SPECIAL ACADEMIC OPPORTUNITIES, and STUDY ABROAD PROGRAMS), or any approved course transferred from another institution.

-B. Humanities — Scholars are required to pass four courses from the following: American Studies: any course numbered 200 or higher; History: any course numbered 200 or higher; Literature: any English literature course numbered 200 or higher or any literature course from the Department of Modern Language Studies (French, German, or Spanish); Medieval Studies: any course numbered 200 or higher; Philosophy: any course numbered 200 or higher; Religion: any course numbered 200 or higher; Gender, Sexuality and Women's Studies: any course numbered 200 or higher; a First-Year Seminar.
+2. Humanities — Lycoming Scholars are required to pass four courses from the following: American Studies: any course numbered 200 or higher; English: any course numbered 200 or higher; French: any course numbered 311 or higher; Gender, Sexuality, and Women’s Studies: any course numbered 200 or higher; German: any course numbered 225 or higher; History: any course numbered 200 or higher; Medieval Studies: any course numbered 200 or higher; Philosophy: any course numbered 200 or higher; Religion: any course numbered 200 or higher; a First-Year Seminar.
 Students must successfully complete a course in at least 3 of these prefixes.

-C. Mathematics — Students are required to demonstrate competence in basic algebra by scoring at level 2, 3, or 4 on a placement test (See section on Placement Tests) or successfully completing MATH 100 (or its equivalent).
-Scholars are also required to pass MATH 112, 115, 123, 128, 129, 130, 214, or 216.
+3. Mathematics — Students are required to demonstrate competence in basic algebra by scoring at level 2, 3, or 4 on a placement test (See section on Placement Tests) or successfully completing MATH 100 (or its equivalent).
+Lycoming Scholars are also required to pass MATH 112, 115, 123, 128, 129, 130, 140, 214, or 216.
 The requirement of competence in basic algebra must be met before the end of the fourth semester or within one year of entry, whichever is later.
 Students who have not met this competency requirement before the final semester of the applicable time period must register for MATH 100 in that semester.

-D. Modern or Ancient Language Studies — Scholars are required to pass a course at the 111 level or higher in French, German, Greek, Hebrew, Latin, Spanish, or another language approved for transfer.
+4. Modern or Ancient Language Studies — Lycoming Scholars are required to pass a course at the 111 level or higher in French, German, Greek, Hebrew, Latin, Spanish, or another language approved for transfer.
 (See section on Placement Tests.)
 International students whose native language is not English and who took at least one year of high school in their native language may either 1) fulfill the language requirement in Modern or Ancient Languages, 2) take a fourth writing focused (“W”) course, or 3) take one course in English numbered 200 or above.
 If a student chooses the last option, the course may not also be used to fulfill a Humanities or Fine Arts Distribution Requirement.
 International students who meet the criteria and wish to use option 2 or 3 to satisfy the language requirement should contact the Registrar’s Office.

-E. Natural Sciences — Scholars are required to pass two courses from the following: Astronomy/Physics: any course numbered 111 or higher; Biology: any course numbered 110 or higher; Chemistry: any course numbered 122 or higher; a First-Year Seminar.
+5. Natural Sciences — Lycoming Scholars are required to pass two courses from the following: Astronomy/Physics: any course numbered 111 or higher; Biology: any course numbered 110 or higher; Chemistry: any course numbered 122 or higher; Environmental Science: any course numbered 200 or higher; a First-Year Seminar.
 One course must incorporate a laboratory component.
-If a student completes no more than one major and that major requires more than one Natural Science course, only one course from any prefix may count toward Natural Sciences Distribution.

 The Lycoming College Writing Program has been developed in response to the conviction that writing skills promote intellectual growth and are a hallmark of the educated person.
 The program has therefore been designed to support two major, interrelated objectives, specifically:

-1. student learning in general and subject mastery in particular, and
+1) student learning in general and subject mastery in particular, and

-1. students’ abilities to communicate clearly.
+2) students’ abilities to communicate clearly.

 In this program, students are given opportunities to write in a variety of contexts and in a substantial number of courses in which they receive faculty guidance and reinforcement.
 All writing focused courses include (1) formal writing instruction in class, (2) student writing, (3) instructor feedback, and (4) student revision.